About Turtle crossing

 2007 to Present

 The Kovatch family moved to Brandon in 2007 with the dream of bringing life back to the campground.
 Because Curran Park's reputation had been tarnished during the previous decade, a new name for a fresh start was needed; and so Turtle Crossing was born!
 During the very first season the new owners teamed up with local business owners Dean Esler and Dean Stewart to put on an outdoor concert called X Fest.
 The end result was three years of exceptional musical performances that created great memories of the Park for a whole new generation.
 Support of local and national non profit groups and fund raisers has always been at the core of Turtle Crossings mission.
 They have donated the facility to countless cross country awareness campaigns and local charity events.
 Their most successful partnership so far is with Big Brothers and Sisters.
 Each fall a dedicated group of volunteers construct a "Haunted Forest" that is visited by over five thousand people per year.
 Since 2014 Turtle Crossing has helped raise over $100,000.00 for the local chapter.
-They will be able to do even more once they solve the problem of those PESKY FLOODS!

 The big flood